-Things can go south on your end and you must apologise and acknowledge your mistakes.
+Things can go south on your end and you must apologies and acknowledge your mistakes.
 An order can misplace or a delivery can delay – these are all bad customer experiences.
 Always seeking for a monetary solution can damage your reputation.
-Instead if something happens mistakenly, do apologise – it can go a long way.
+Instead if something happens mistakenly, do apologies – it can go a long way.
 Watch a video clip here on flight announcement of Southwest Airlines.
 It will make your day!

 Community building activities to see your customers as part of the family